Valentine Common Room (VCR)

 This is reserved for College academic meetings during the day but may be available for tutorials from time to time.
 The room is usually made available for study during exam times.

-For the avoidance of doubt, please see the following table to check whether guests are permitted in a particular room or area when accompanied at all times by a Member.
+For the avoidance of doubt, please see the following table to check whether guests are permitted in a particular room or area when accompanied by a Member at all times.

-The College provides excellent IT facilities including a wireless network covering all residential floors, providing access to the University network, internet, scanning and printing (colour and black and white).
+The College provides excellent IT facilities including a wireless network covering all residential floors and scanning & printing (colour and black and white).
 While most if not all Members will have their own laptops, the College does have two computers for general use.
-Please note the following regarding IT and computer-related matters at the College.

 You should be aware that all usage is subject to monitoring, and connection metadata is logged.
-You must not access illegal material or download copyrighted works.
+You must not access illegal material or download copyrighted works, nor engage in online bullying, harassment, abuse, or other illegal behaviour.

 Bandwidth is shared amongst all users so please confine any large downloads to off-peak hours.
 Bandwidth throttling may be used to prevent heavy users having an undue effect on other users.

-Wi-Fi is available throughout the College.
-Instructions will be provided for residents to configure their computers to access the student network.
-Students are also able to wirelessly print to the two College multifunction printers.
+WiFi is available throughout the College.
+Instructions will be provided at the beginning of the year to assist Members in configuring their devices to access the student network.
+Members are also able to wirelessly print to the two College multifunction printers.
 We have done our best to ensure that there is coverage in every room, however signal strength may vary.
 You should advise the Business & IT Manager if the reception in your room is particularly poor - this aids in the planning of future access point installations.

-Rooms in a number of floors have ethernet (wired) network ports, which members may use to connect to the University network and internet.
-Cables may be purchased at a small cost from the Business & IT Manager.
+Rooms on a number of floors have ethernet (wired) network ports, which Members may use to connect to the College network and internet.
+Cables may be borrowed from the Business & IT Manager.

-Please note that some laptops (particularly Apple MacBooks) require an adapter, which the Member must have first purchased from any major computer retailer.
+Please note that some devices require an adapter, which the Member must have first purchased from most electronics retailers.

-College computers are available for St Margaret's Members only to help with class assignments and email.
-No additional software may be added to these computers without the IT Manager’s prior approval.
+College computers are available for St Margaret's Members only to help with coursework.
+No additional software may be added to these computers without the Business & IT Manager’s prior approval.
 At regular intervals, these computers are cleared of non-College material.

 All material on the College computers or material accessed through the St Margaret’s network must conform to good taste and be in line with the ethical standards of the College and University.